 A passion for skincare can develop over time or happen instantaneously.
 Maybe you grew up with acne problems and found a product that cleared your skin overnight.
 Or maybe you found a skin care regimen that has kept your skin supple and smooth while delaying the signs of aging.
 Whatever your reasons for loving skin care, you could turn this passion into a career!

-At American Institute of Beauty, Inc. our skincare program covers the basics of skincare like facials, skin analysis, and hair removal, as well as electives/certifications like microdermabrasion and LED light therapy.
+At American Institute of Beauty our skin care program covers the basics of skin care like facials, skin analysis, and hair removal, as well as electives/certifications like microdermabrasion and LED light therapy.

 Here are a few reasons why a career as a skin care specialist (esthetician) could be a rewarding and exciting option for anyone passionate about skincare.

 Your love of skincare may have come from the first-hand experience of learning how to keep your skin blemish-free.
 Attending an esthetician training program at a skin care school and becoming certified can prepare you for a career that helps others feel beautiful.
 There’s nothing more emotionally rewarding than giving a confidence boost to clients.
 Many people suffer for years with skin conditions such as acne and rosacea.
 Achieving clear skin can help an individual feel self-assured and comfortable in their own body.
 Consider all the good you could do in your line of work!

 Feeling a Sense of Belonging

 Many people float from career to career without ever feeling any type of professional satisfaction.
 If you love beauty and you break into the skin care field, you’ll no longer struggle with the sense of something critical missing from your life.
 Challenges within your skin care career can provide an opportunity to learn more about new treatments and products that will help your clients.
 Pursuing your education in skin care can prepare you for a future career that inspires and energizes you.